auth0/docs/articles/addons/index.md

 # Auth0 Client Addons

 Addons are plugins associated with a Client in Auth0.
-Usually, they are 3rd party APIs used by the client that Auth0 generates access tokens for (such as Salesforce, Azure Service Bus, Azure Mobile Services, SAP, and so on).
+Usually, they are 3rd party APIs used by the client that Auth0 generates Access Tokens for (such as Salesforce, Azure Service Bus, Azure Mobile Services, SAP, and so on).

 ## Configure an Addon